 myOrigins is part of the Family Finder-test, and looks at biogeographical ancestry, by comparing DNA-patterns in your test with various reference populations.
 It is not an exact analysis of where all your ancestors are from, and the results must be viewed with caution.

-(The ethnic components part of tests from 23andMe, Ancestry.com and MyHeritage is similar to myOrigins, and have the same limitations.)
+The ethnic components part of tests from 23andMe, Ancestry.com and MyHeritage are similar to myOrigins, and have the same limitations.

 How is the analysis made?

 DNA-segments from the autosomes are analysed, and compared with DNA-patterns from reference populations, to see which ones of them that are most similar to your own.
 Where the main Family Finder-analysis focuses on the closer 5-6 generations in the match list, the myOrigins part will reflect ancestry from some thousand years back, since they use more stable segments for the analysis.

 The pattern from your analysis is compared to the patterns typical of the reference groups, and then “weighted” to find approximate percentages.
 Small components (under 2-3 %) are often “mathematical” to balance out that you do not exactly match the larger groups.
 It does not necessarily mean ancestry in those areas.